influxdata/influxdb/CONTRIBUTING.md

 ## Signing the CLA

-If you are going to be contributing back to InfluxDB please take a second to sign our CLA, which can be found [on our website](https://influxdata.com/community/cla/).
+Before you contribute to InfluxDB, please sign our [Individual Contributor License Agreement (CLA)](https://influxdata.com/community/cla/).

-## Building from Source
+## How to build InfluxDB from source

-### Installing Go
+### Install Go

 InfluxDB requires Go 1.18.

 At InfluxData we find `gvm`, a Go version manager, useful for installing Go.
 For instructions on how to install it see [the gvm page on github](https://github.com/moovweb/gvm).

-After installing gvm you can install and set the default go version by running the following:
+After installing `gvm` you can install and set the default Go version by running the following:

 ```bash
 $ gvm install go1.18